2024

 Learning Goals

-- Deepen knowledge about psychological development in context, learning processes and educational relationships.
+1. Deepen knowledge about psychological development, learning processes and dynamics of educational relationships.

-- Describe and analyze psychological phenomena underlying educational processes, in their personal, relational, and contextual dimensions.
+3. Describe and critically analyze psychological phenomena underlying educational processes, in their personal, socio-cognitive, relational and contextual dimensions.

-- Deepen knowledge about the dynamics of the educational relationship (teaching processes, expectations, interactions, classroom management and conflict resolution).
+4. Deepen knowledge that enables intervention in the dynamics of educational relationships (teaching processes, expectations, interactions, classroom management and conflict resolution, etc.) that is scientifically based and promotes positive educational environments.

 Contents

-1.2.
-Perspectives on learning in educational contexts: behavioral, cognitive, sociocognitive, constructivist, socioconstructivist and ecological perspectives.
+Theoretical perspectives on learning in educational contexts: behavioral, cognitive, sociocognitive, constructivist and socioconstructivist perspectives

 Teaching Methods